-As a simple first step in a larger program of cooling R&D, we propose to study ionization cooling in an absorber without rf acceleration ("minicooling").
-The absorber and emittance diagnostics reside inside a single 2.5-T solenoid magnet placed at the end of a π/μ quadrupole channel, either in a new beamline at FNAL, or more expediently in the existing D2 line at BNL.
-The flux of muons would be low, with only one muon in the apparatus at a time; the desired muon bunch would be reconstructed offline via software.
-This study would validate the analytic and numerical calculations of ionization cooling via precision measurements of multiple scattering and straggling, would demonstrate transverse cooling of a bunch including the predicted minimum possible transverse cooling, would use diagnostics suitable for further cooling studies, and could serve to recommission the D2 beamline prior to transportation to a new line elsewhere.
-Note that an experiment to make a demonstration of "modest" transverse cooling via the single-particle method and one to make a precision measurement of multiple scattering are identical; the two results are manifestations of the same physics.
+As a step in a larger program of muon cooling R&D, we propose to study ionization cooling of 170-MeV/c muons in LH2 and LiH absorbers inside a 2-2.5 T solenoid magnet but without rf acceleration ("minicooling").
+The required flux of muons is small, such that only one muon is in the apparatus at a time; the desired muon bunch will be reconstructed offline via software.
+This study will validate the analytic and numerical calculations of ionization cooling via measurements of multiple scattering and straggling, will demonstrate transverse cooling of a muon bunch including the predicted coupling of transverse emittance to angular momentum when inside a solenoid channel, and will use diagnostics suitable for further cooling studies.
+The proposed demonstration of transverse cooling via the single-particle method is a natural extension of TRIUMF E875 that is making a precision measurement of muon multiple scattering in low-Z absorbers.